bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-register.md

 # Add Widget to Start Page: the Vibe landing.repowidget.register

-{% note warning "We are still working on the tool" %}

-The functionality will be released soon.

-{% endnote %}

 > Scope: [`landing`](../scopes/permissions.md)
 >
 > Who can execute the method: any user

 The method `landing.repowidget.register` adds a widget for the Start page: the Vibe.
 It returns an error or the `ID` of the added widget.

 When adding, a check is performed.
-If a widget with the code `code` has already been registered, its content will be updated.
-Widgets already placed on the Vibe will automatically update their content in case of an update.
+If a widget with the code `code` has already been registered previously, its content will be updated.
+Widgets that are already placed on the Vibes will be automatically updated in case of content changes.

 ## Method Parameters